Table of Contents

 Do it now!
 Make your wedding album a priority.
 Make it a must-do part of your wedding, because it truly is.
 It doesn’t have to be the most expensive, it just needs to be made.
 There’s no substitute for an actual, physical book of your personal history that your family can gather around.

-This is my latest and maybe my favorite sample album I’ve created to date!
-This is a 12×12″ album with a canvas cover photo paired with a pearlescent white floral leather (an upgraded leather option) called “Shameless” partially on the cover, the spine and back cover.
+This is my latest and maybe my favorite of my sample wedding albums I’ve created to date!
+This is a 12×12″ album with a canvas cover photo paired with a pearlescent white floral leather called “Shameless” partially on the cover, the spine and back cover.
 It makes the traditional white leather wedding album seem BORING!

-The album company I use can create custom albums too!
-This is a custom 9×12″ wood cover paired with biker chic leather that has been engraved with my client’s custom wedding logo.
+The album company I use can create custom album covers too!
+This is a custom 9×12″ wood cover paired with biker chic leather that has been engraved with my client’s wedding logo that was custom made for their wedding.
+If you have something unique in mind for your wedding album, let me know!
+The company I work with has experience creating custom, one of a kind covers that no one else will have!

 Here another client of mine opted to get the birch wood cover upgrade and had their wedding date etched onto the front cover.
 They used Bomber Jacket for their spine and back cover leather for a beautiful, elegant wedding album.

 The base price of albums includes photo cutouts on the cover.
-Smaller albums can usually only fit 1 photo cut out, but here’s a slightly larger 12×12″ album in a leather called “Bomber Jacket” with three 3″ photo cutouts
+Smaller albums will only fit 1 photo cut out, but if you opt to upgrade the size of your album, there may be other options for having more than one picture on your cover.
+Here’s a slightly larger 12×12″ album in a leather called “Bomber Jacket” with three 3″ photo cutouts

 Here’s Love Junky as an accent on the spine.
 It’s paired with Bomber Jacket with a 4×5″ cover photo on a standard 10×10″ album.